-No. Item Designation Purpose Location Legal Description Map no. The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
+No. ltem Designation Purpose Location Legal Description Map no. The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences. erection or placement ad disturbance, no plan tures - no disturban channel in the vicinity nce with, the control pipes or debris D29 Tutaenui Dam E3 Soil Conservation and River Control Purposes Not available Lot 2 DP 29928 BLK XV, Whangaehu SD BLK III 11 The components of each dam site and the e applicable restric l tions are: Ponding area - no erection or placement of any structure other than fences.
 Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees.
-Inlet & outlet structur or with the channel in with, the control pipes o or debris screens D29 Tutaenui Dam E3 Soil Conservation and River Control Purposes Not available Lot 2 DP 29928 BLK XV, Whangaehu SD BLK III 11 no cultivation, excava ection or placement of spillway (either gras tion, drilling, tunnell of any structure oth s or concrete) - no ing or other ground er than fences. erection or placement disturbance, no plantir ng of trees.
-Inlet & outlet structur or with the channel in with, the control pipes o or debris screens D28 Tutaenui Dam E4 Soil Conservation and River Control Purposes Not available DP 3391 Blk X Whangaehu SD 11 The components of ea The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
-Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees.
-Inlet & outlet structur or with the channel in with, the control pipes o or debris screens D25 Tutaenui Dam E6 Soil Conservation and River Control Purposes Not available Lot 2 DP361360 11
+Inlet & outlet structures - no disturbance of, or interference with, the control pipes or debris screens or with the channel in the vicinity of the structure.
+D28 Tutaenui Dam E4 Soil Conservation and River Control Purposes Not available DP 3391 Blk X Whangaehu SD 11 The components of The components of each dam site and the applicable restrictions are: Ponding area - no erection or placement of any structure other than fences.
+Earth embankment & spillway (either grass or concrete) - no erection or placement of any structure, no cultivation, excavation, drilling, tunnelling or other ground disturbance, no planting of trees. tures - no disturbar channel in the vicinity ence with, the control pipes or debris D25 Tutaenui Dam Soil Conservation and River Control Not available Lot 2 DP361360 11 E6 Purposes L]